edkhall/crises-and-creativity/README.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/d/dd/Pencil_eraser.jpg" align="right" width="300" height="250"/>

 Python code associated with a Global Challenge Research Team (GCRT) project.
-The central task of the code in this repository is to implement algorithms that translate processes of species loss and species invasion to works of literature, music, and art.
+The central task of the code in this repository is to implement algorithms that translate processes of species loss and species invasion to works of literature, music, and visual art.
-These processes are simulated to give an ecological context to erasure studies of art, music, and literature.
+These processes are simulated to give an ecological context to studies of erasure and similar dynamics.

 ### Contributors
 [Dr. Ken Locey](http://kenlocey.weecology.org/): Biodiversity scientist and Postdoctoral Fellow at Indiana University, Bloomington.